Basics In Statistics Question And Answers

 • Disability limitation

-• It prevents the transition of the disease process from impairment to handicap
+• Primary Level of Prevention prevents the transition of the disease process from impairment to handicap

 • Rehabilitation

-• It is defined as the combined & coordinated use of medical, social, educational, and vocational measures for training & retraining the individual to the highest possible level of functional ability
+• Primary Level of Prevention is defined as the combined and coordinated use of medical, social, educational, and vocational measures for training and retraining the individual to the highest possible level of functional ability

 Preventive Services Undertaken By Dentist: